-Reindeer Brownies is an easy recipe that will quickly become a holiday tradition that are so much fun for kids!
-Fudgy homemade brownies topped with a silky-smooth cocoa buttercream frosting come to life as Rudolph with sugar eyes, candy cane antlers and a bright red candy nose, of course!
+Reindeer Brownies is an easy recipe that will quickly become a holiday tradition that’s so much fun for kids!
+Fudgy homemade brownies topped with a silky-smooth cocoa buttercream frosting come to life as Rudolph, with sugar eyes, candy cane antlers and a bright red candy nose, of course!

 Reindeer Brownies Recipe

 In anticipation of Santa’s arrival, we always gather up our reindeer recipes because it’s time to make Reindeer Brownies.
 A simple brownies decoration can turn triangular shaped brownies into holiday reindeer treats on Christmas Eve and Christmas Day!

 Christmas Eve is steeped with tradition in our family.
 The Italian meal of the seven fishes along with pasta, of course, makes for a mouthwatering evening.
 And then there’s guitar playing and Christmas carol singing and, most importantly, tracking Santa in his travels around the globe.

 The excitement builds though out the night as the kids keep gathering around the laptop (yes, there’s an app for tracking Santa; gotta love modern technology!) to check on Santa asking “Where is Santa now?
 Is he getting closer?
 When will he be here?”

 They gather round and listen intently to a reading of ‘Twas The Night Before Christmas and then excitedly run back to the laptop to check on Santa’s travels.
 And of course, we cannot forget the most important reindeer of all guiding Santa’s sleigh to every girl and boy’s house.
 Rudolph the Red Nosed Reindeer, the most famous reindeer of all!

 So it only seems appropriate to end the evening with Reindeer Brownies as the anticipation of Santa’s arrival builds!